Manpreet-Bhatti/Wheres_That_Word/README.md

-# A woord-finding game which rewards you points for inputting the right orientation of a word in a crossword puzzle
+# A word-finding game which rewards you points for inputting the right orientation of a word in a crossword puzzle